How to resize your video for YouTube

 Open the Online Video Resizer by Clideo in any browser.
 Click the “Choose file” button to, well, choose a file from your camera roll or computer folders.

 Click a small arrow on the right to upload a recording from Google Drive or Dropbox.
-Paste a direct URL of an online video to the box in the same drop-down menu.

 Choose the necessary size